enchanted-code/cs-micro-teach/KS3/cyber-security.md

 > Social Engineering: A technique that exploits human-error to accomplish a task without consent/knowledge.

 ### How To Identify?
-Search for `Protect yourself from phishing site:microsoft.com`.
+Search for: `Protect yourself from phishing site:microsoft.com`.
 [Direct Link](https://support.microsoft.com/en-us/windows/protect-yourself-from-phishing-0c7ea947-ba98-3bd9-7184-430e1f860a44)

 - What are the main points?